kodecocodes/i9t/contacts/contacts.markdown

 }
 ```

-Some of this code should look new to you, so let's break it down to make it easier to understand:
+Here's what's going on in the code above:

-1. Use the index path of the selected cell to get the friend that was selected, and convert it to a `CNContact`.
+1. Use the index path of the selected cell to get the selected friend and convert it to an instance of `CNContact`.
-2. Create a `CNContactViewController`.
-This view controller is from the ContactsUI framework and is used for displaying a contact to the user.
-You instantiate the view controller using its `forUnknownContact` initializer because the contact you are showing is not part of the user's contact store.
+2. Instantiate `CNContactViewController`; this is from the ContactsUI framework and displays a contact onscreen.
+You instantiate the view controller using its `forUnknownContact` initializer because the contact isn't part of the user's contact store.
-3. You set `allowsEditing` and `allowsActions` to `false` so that the user can only view the contact information.
+3. You set `allowsEditing` and `allowsActions` to `false` so the user can only view the contact's information.
-4. You push this view controller onto the navigation stack.
+4. Finally, push this view controller onto the navigation stack.

-Build and run the app, and tap on one of the table view cells.
-The ContactsUI framework will display the friend's information as shown below:
+Build and run your app; tap on one of the table view cells and the ContactsUI framework will display the friend's information as shown below:

 ![width=32%](/images/4-ContactViewController.png)

+What good is a friends list if you can't add more friends?
+You can use the ContactsUI class `CNContactPickerViewController` to let your user select contacts to use in the app.

 ## Picking your Friends

-What good is a friends list if you can't add more friends?
-Lucky for you, the ContactsUI framework has a class named `CNContactPickerViewController` that lets the user select contacts to use in the app!

 Open **Main.storyboard** and go to **FriendsViewController**.
 In the **Object library**, drag a **Bar Button Item** to the right side of the navigation bar, as shown below:

 ![bordered width=50%](/images/5-BarButtonDrag.png)

-In the **Attributes inspector**, select the dropdown menu next to **System Item** and select **Add**.
+In the **Attributes inspector**, select the dropdown menu next to **System Item** and select **Add**:

 ![bordered width=40%](/images/6-ButtonAdd.png)

-### Setting Up the User Interface

-Show the **Assistant Editor** and change it to show **Automatic**, as shown below:
+Switch to the **Assistant Editor** and change it to **Automatic**, as shown below:

 ![bordered width=50%](/images/7-AssistantAutomatic.png)

-In the storyboard, select the bar button item you just dragged in. **Control-Drag** into the `FriendsViewController` implementation in the **Assistant editor** and create a new action named **addFriends** that takes a **UIBarButtonItem** as a parameter, as shown below:
+In the storyboard, select the bar button item you just dragged in, then **Control-Drag** into the `FriendsViewController` implementation in the **Assistant Editor**.
+Create a new action named **addFriends** that accepts a **UIBarButtonItem** as a parameter:

 ![bordered width=40%](/images/8-addAction.png)

-When the user presses the Add button, you want to present a **CNContactPickerViewController** so that the user can import their friends.
+When the user presses the Add button, you'll present the **CNContactPickerViewController** so the user can import their friends from their contacts list.

-In `addFriends(_:)`, add the following lines of code:
+To do this, add the following lines of code to `addFriends(_:)`:

 ```swift
 let contactPicker = CNContactPickerViewController() presentViewController(contactPicker, animated: true, completion: nil)
 ```

-Build and run, and press the **Add** button in the navigation bar.
-The app now presents the **CNContactPickerViewController**.
+Build and run your app; press the **Add** button in the navigation bar and you'll see your **CNContactPickerViewController** appear:

 ![iphone](/images/9-PickerFirstView.png)

-### Conforming to CNContactPickerDelegate

 Currently, the user cannot import contacts.
 When the user selects a contact, the picker view controller just shows more information about the contact.

-In order to fix this problem, you need to take advantage of `CNContactPickerDelegate` methods.
+In order to fix this problem, you need to take advantage of the methods of `CNContactPickerDelegate`.

+### Conforming to CNContactPickerDelegate

-The `CNContactPickerDelegate` protocol has five optional methods, but the one that you are most interested in is `contactPicker(_:didSelectContacts:)`.
-By implementing this method, the `CNContactPickerViewController` knows that you want to support multiple selection.
+The `CNContactPickerDelegate` protocol has five optional methods, but you'll be interested in `contactPicker(_:didSelectContacts:)`; when you implement this method, `CNContactPickerViewController` knows you want to support multiple selection.

-In **FriendsViewController.swift**, create a new extension of `FriendsViewController` with the following code:
+Create the following extension of `FriendsViewController` in **FriendsViewController.swift**:

 ```swift
 extension FriendsViewController: CNContactPickerDelegate {

   func contactPicker(picker: CNContactPickerViewController, didSelectContacts contacts: [CNContact]) {

   }